morebaconstrips/image_editor/README.md

--g             --grey                  Make the image black and white -i             --inverse               Invert the colors -m             --mirror                Mirror the image -r90           --rotate90              Rotate the image by 90° to the right -r180          --rotate180             Rotate the image by 180° to the right -r270          --rotate270             Rotate the image by 270° to the right
+-g             --grey                  Make the image black and white -i             --inverse               Invert the colors -m             --mirror                Mirror the image -r             --right                 Rotate the image by 90° to the right -u             --upside                Rotate the image upside-down -l             --left                  Rotate the image by 90° to the left
 ```

 ## How to use it